THE NECESSARY EQUIPMENT

 ![]() |

-3. Mark the rounded effect of the salpa
+3. Highlight the rounded effect of the salpa

-Using a smoothing tool, flatten the collage at the level of the salpa boundary to mark the “domed” effect.
+Using a smoothing tool, flatten the glue at the salpa's edge to create the "domed" effect.

 ![]() |